 They have been harvested at different ages, creating a difference in appearance.
 Other common mushrooms include shiitake, oyster, and porcini.
 Surprisingly, the truffle is mushroom/fungi, even though it might seem like a completely different plant.

 Tofu is an excellent substitute for mushrooms.
 It is created using soy milk that is pressed into a square form.
 This food item originated in China thousands of years ago.
 There is no exact timeline for when tofu was created.
 It is estimated to be about 2000 years in the past.

 Tofu is beneficial to use in recipes that usually require mushrooms because it has a very neutral flavor.
 It can easily adapt to dishes and taste like a mushroom by adding soy sauce to provide the umami flavor.
 It also provides a similar texture to finely chopped mushrooms in dishes, making it a good option for a swap.
-Tofu offers a high amount of protein – 8g per serving, along with essential minerals and amino acids.
+Tofu offers many health benefits, it provides a high amount of protein, along with essential minerals and amino acids.

 Zucchini is similar to eggplant in the taste that it provides to dishes and the springy texture.
 Because of this, it is one of the best substitutes for mushrooms.
 Zucchinis have an earthy and slightly sweet taste similar to the flavor provided by mushrooms in dishes.